AWS Security Hub & GuardDuty for System Architects

 Pitfall 2: Ignoring Medium Severity Findings

-Problem: Team focuses only on High/Critical; Medium findings accumulate; security posture degrades.
+Problem: Team focuses only on High/Critical findings.
+Medium findings accumulate and security posture degrades.

 Example: 500 Medium findings (public S3 buckets, unencrypted RDS) ignored for months; data breach.